 An image is a running environment template for ECS instances.
-It generally includes an operating system and preinstalled software.
-You can use an image to create an ECS instance or change the system disk of an ECS instance.
-It works as a file copy that includes data from one more multiple disks.
-These disks can be a single system disk, or the combination of the system disk and data disks.
+It generally includes an operating system and pre-installed software.
+An image works as a file copy that includes data from one or more disks.
+These disks can be a single system disk, or a combination of the system disk and data disks.

-Image types
+Image overview

-ECS provides a diverse types of images for you to easily access image resources.
+ECS provides a range of image types that you can use to easily access image resources.